tkusukawa/yggdrasil/README.md

 # Yggdrasil

-Yggdrasil is a subversion wrapper to manage configuration files.
+Yggdrasil is a subversion wrapper to manage server configurations and conditions.

 ## Installation